Prepare to succeed and lead in a truly global world.Study at NYUAD

 Arts and Humanities

 Taneli Kukkonen is a professor of Philosophy and the Interim Dean of Arts and Humanities.
 He specializes in classical Arabic philosophy, Aristotle, and the Aristotelian and Platonic traditions from antiquity to the Renaissance.
 He also has interests in philosophy and pop culture, religious studies, Islamic culture in the classical period, and the early history of science.
-Taneli is an avid reader of comic books and lives on music and chocolate.
-He is the author of Ibn Tufayl (Oxford, 2014) and over thirty research articles on Arabic philosophy and the Aristotelian tradition.
+He is the author of Ibn Tufayl (Oxford, 2014) and over 30 research articles on Arabic philosophy and the Aristotelian tradition.